RHSB-2024-002 - OpenPrinting cups-filters

 Executive summary

 Red Hat is aware of a group of vulnerabilities identified in OpenPrinting CUPS that affect all versions of Red Hat Enterprise Linux (RHEL).
-These issues are rated with a severity impact of Important.
-As shipped in RHEL, the default configuration of the service is vulnerable.
-However, this service is installed in a disabled state.
-The affected components are not installed with the vulnerable service enabled.
+These issues are rated with a severity impact of Important or Moderate.
+As shipped in RHEL, the provided configuration of the service is vulnerable.
+However, this service is disabled by default.

 CUPS is an open source printing system that provides tools to manage, discover, and share printers.
 Together, if an attacker were able to use these vulnerabilities, it could potentially lead to remote code execution as the unprivileged ‘lp’ user.